-The NCC Academy can provide you with a programme to access the ACS qualification for the first time or to renew your qualification when it is due for expiry after five years.
+We can provide you with a course to access the ACS qualification for the first time or to renew your qualification when it is due for expiry after five years.

 We offer standard and bespoke ACS packages.
-However, so that we can ensure we provide you with the correct programme, it is necessary to discuss your needs directly with you before we can provide an accurate quote and time scale for you to achieve your qualification.
-Before you call, we recommend you read the detailed information below so that you have the correct information to hand so that we can advise you correctly.
+However, to ensure we provide you with the correct course, it is necessary to discuss your needs directly with you, before we can provide an accurate quote and time scale for you to achieve your qualification.
+Before you call, we recommend you read the detailed information below so that you have the correct information to hand during our conversation.

-Before you can begin ACS training, you must be able to demonstrate a minimum of 12 months on-the-job experience working with gas and hold a valid pre-learning gas qualification.
+Before you can begin ACS training, you must be able to demonstrate a minimum of 6 months on-the-job experience working with gas and hold a valid pre-learning gas qualification e.g. ACoPS/STGW.

 An ACS gas qualification is made up of a number of mandatory core and optional appliance units.
-The minimum number an operative can take is one core unit and four appliances.
-The majority of service technicians will need a core unit in LPG gas for leisure accommodation vehicles and supplemented by 4-6 appliance units depending upon the type of work they intend to do; however, an extensive catalogue of units is available where required.
+The minimum number an operative can take is; one core unit and four appliances.
+The majority of service technicians will need a core unit in LPG gas for leisure accommodation vehicles and supplemented by 4-6 appliance units, depending on the type of work they intend to do; but an extensive catalogue of units is available where required.

-The ACS programme is tailored to each learner; therefore, the duration and cost is reflective of their individual requirements and their chosen centre.
+The MLP & ACS assessments are tailored to each candidate; therefore, the duration and cost is reflective of your individual requirements and your chosen gas training centre.

-Please note the above charge includes your training, assessment, handbooks and certificate; however, it does not include your Gas Safe registration which you must apply for individually.
-We will give you a specific quote based upon your requirements for your ACS but we strongly advise getting a quote from Gas Safe for registration before undertaking this programme
+Course fees include your training, assessment, handbooks and certificate; however, it does not include your Gas Safe registration which you must apply for individually.
+We will give you a specific quote based upon your requirements for your ACS but we strongly advise getting a quote from Gas Safe for registration before undertaking this course.

-Upon successfully completing the programme you will be issued with an ACS certificate and ID card with which you can apply to Gas Safe to become a registered gas operative.
+Upon successfully completing the course you will be issued with an ACS certificate with which you can apply to Gas Safe to become a registered gas operative.
 Your ACS certificate will be valid for 5 years, after which time, you will need to re-assess.

-ACS qualifications are valid for five years; after which time, gas operatives will need to be attend a re-assessment programme.
+ACS qualifications are valid for five years; after which time, gas operatives will need to attend a re-assessment course.

 Like the initial ACS gas training, the re-assessment is tailored to the individual technician’s requirements.
 A technician can choose to re-assess on their existing units with or without training (depending upon how confident they feel in the re-assessment), add additional units if their scope of work has increased (training is mandatory on additional/new units) or reduce the number of units if the scope of their work has decreased (a minimum number of core and appliance units is still required).

-The cost and duration of reassessment will depend upon the units the technician requires.
-Re-assessment typically takes between 3-5 days with prices starting at £800+ VAT.
+The cost and duration of re-assessment will depend upon the units the technician requires.
+Re-assessment typically takes between 3-5 days with prices starting at £1000 + VAT.

 Technicians can begin their re-assessment up to six months prior to their existing certificate’s expiry, with the new validity being extended from the original expiry date.
 This therefore allows the engineer to be re-assessed in plenty of time without losing any of their certificates validity.

-We use 5 training centres across the UK who deliver the appropriate LPG units for ACS training and assessment for the caravan industry.
+We use 4 training centres across the UK who deliver the appropriate LPG units for ACS training and assessment for the caravan industry;

-Each training centre has different training schedules, therefore, the exact duration of your training and or assessment will be affected by where you chose to go.
+Each training centre has different training schedules, therefore, the exact duration of your training and or assessment will be affected by where you choose to go.

 As a technician’s training package is tailored specifically for their requirements we are not able to list specific training dates.
-In the first instance we will discuss your requirements with you, when you want/need to do the programme and which of our training centres you would like to attend.
+In the first instance, we will discuss your requirements with you, when you want/need to do the course and which of our training centres you would like to attend.